Under the Montreal Protocol Halon 1301, Halon 1211 and Halon 2402 is illegal in developed countries with the following exceptions.

 Dry Powder Systems

 Dry powder systems are effective against fires of flammable liquids, including spray fires.
-Powders are capable of effecting very rapid extinguishment but provide little cooling effect and are ineffective once the powder has settled, so the specification of any system must address this.
+Powders are capable of providing very rapid extinguishing but provide little cooling effect and are ineffective once the powder has settled, so the specification of any system must address this.
 Different types of powders are available to address different types of fire and it is essential to ensure that the powder selected is suitable for use on the risk to be protected.

 The levels of chemical toxicity of many powders are low but some require special precautions.
 All types of powder are unpleasant to breathe, obscure visibility, and would not be recommended for use in occupied spaces.
 Powders settle out after use and present the problem of post-fire clean up.
 It can also damage sensitive electrical equipment.